 Let us die, then, and enter into the darkness, silencing our anxieties, our passions and all the fantasies of our imagination.
 Let us pass over with the crucified Christ from this world to the Father, so that, when the Father has shown himself to us, we can say with Philip: It is enough.
 We may hear with Paul: My grace is sufficient for you.
 And we can rejoice with David, saying: My flesh and my heart fail me, but God is the strength of my heart and my heritage for ever.
 Blessed be the Lord for ever, and let all the people say: Amen.
 Amen!

-This reading on the Holy Spirit as a raging fire enkindling in the soul a glowing fervor of mystical (contemplative) prayer.
-It is taken from St. Bonaventure’s Journey of the Mind to God (Cap.
-7,1 2.4.6: Opera Omnia, 5, 312-313) and is used in the Roman Office of Readings for the Feast (liturgical memorial) of St. Bonaventure on July 15.
+This reading focuses on the Holy Spirit as a raging fire enkindling in the soul a glowing fervor of mystical (contemplative) prayer.
+This selection on prayer is an excerpt from St. Bonaventure’s Journey of the Mind to God (Cap.
+7,1 2.4.6: Opera Omnia, 5, 312-313).
+It appears in the Roman Office of Readings for the Feast (liturgical memorial) of St. Bonaventure on July 15.

 For more on mysical or contemplative prayer, see the CONTEMPLATION Section of the Crossroads Initiative Library.